 Attribute States relating to ammonium toxicity are defined on the basis of annual maximum and annual median concentrations, based on pH of 8 and temperature of 20 °C (Table 6).
 For the purpose of the assessment, no pH or temperature corrections were applied to the Attribute State classifications.
-Ammonium toxicity increases with increasing temperature and pH (Wetzel 2001) and, since typical
+Ammonium toxicity increases with increasing temperature and pH (Wetzel 2001) and, since typical ambient pH and temperature in the Puarenga Stream are less than pH 8 and 20 °C respectively9, the decision to use uncorrected Attribute State classifications represents a precautionary approach.

 On the basis of both annual maximum and median concentrations, background ammonium concentrations in the Puarenga Stream correspond to Attribute State B (Figure 13; Table 23; Table 24).
 This State corresponds to the range at which some growth effects on up to 5% of species may occur (Table 6).
-Discharge of wastewater treated using any of the proposed options is not predicted to cause a change of Attribute State (Table 23; Table 23; Table 24).
+Discharge of wastewater treated using any of the proposed options is not predicted to cause a change of Attribute State (Table 23; Table 24).